tanvircr7/user_auth/README.md

-# Following along a tutorial by Dave Gray
+# Following along a tutorial

 ✅ [this is Dave Gray's channel](https://www.youtube.com/DaveGrayTeachesCode).